janelia-flyem/male-cns/docs/download.md

 === "Download raw data"

-    All connectome data is available for bulk download, suitable for ingestion into alternative databases.
+    All connectome data is available for bulk download, suitable for analyses or ingestion into alternative databases.
     The following files are stored under `gs://flyem-male-cns/v0.9/connectome-data/flat-connectome/`.

-    === "Image data"
+    === "Volumes"

-        Selected image volumes are described below.
+        Selected image and segmentation volumes are described below.
 Please inspect the data source URLs in the MaleCNS [neuroglancer scene][scene] for related volumes.

         Except where noted, the image data is available in [neuroglancer precomputed format][precomputed], readable with [`tensorstore`][tensorstore] or [`cloud-volume`][cloud-volume].
 Links beginning with `gs://` refer to Google Storage Bucket locations.